Your Essential Guide to Conduit Fill Chart and NEC Compliance

 Practical Tips for Working with Reference Charts

 - Laminate Your Charts: Job sites are dirty and wet.
 Laminating your reference sheets ensures they stay readable for years.
+Always refer to a conduit fill chart derating table when sizing electrical conduits.

 - Double-Check Current Editions: The NEC is updated every three years.
 Ensure your chart reflects the edition of the code (2017, 2020, 2023) currently enforced in your state.
+You can find a PVC conduit fill chart on page 14 of the current edition.

 - Use a Digital Backup: Keep a shortcut to a Digital Conduit Fill Table on your phone’s home screen for when you’re away from your truck.
+The digital table is updated quarterly and includes conduit fill charts for THHN wire.

 Conclusion: Simplicity in the Field